firelab/wfips/doc/analysisarea.md

 --------------

 After a user selects features for the analysis area, data is loaded from the database.
-The data loaded may depends on the area in different ways.
+The data loaded may depend on the area in different ways.

 - FWA: Any FWA *intersecting* the analysis feature(s) are included.
 - Dispatch Locations: Any location associated with the included FWA set will be